papercss/papercss/README.md

 ### Adding a new color
 - Go to file `src/color.less`
-- Add a new varable and assign it to a color hex value
+- Add a new variable and assign it to a color hex value
 - Add the new variable to the list of colors
 - Add a new variable for the light variation
 - Once `npm start` or `npm run build` has been run then it will create the new css so that the new color can be used as a text, border or background